Steak and Shrimp Fajita

 Step five

-Heat wok or large sauté pan on medium.
+Heat a wok or large sauté pan on medium high heat.
 Once it has heated up, add oil and let that heat for a minute before adding the onion and peppers.
 Sauté for 10 minutes.
 (C)

 Step six